By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Norwich airport accident claims.

 As this guide will further explain, there are several ways in which a person could suffer from the consequences of negligence.
 From a slip or trip to baggage lifting and handling injuries, many of the injuries which result from these accidents may range in severity.
 However, the extent of your injury or illness is not the main focal point.
 The important point to remember is that if an accident was the result of another person’s dereliction of duty, then you could pursue a personal injury claim for compensation.

 With up to thirty years’ experience in conducting accident claims, our legal experts are well versed in various areas of personal injury law and we could help you secure a settlement amount for your damages.
-Whether you want to discuss your unique circumstances with a legal advisor or begin your claim today, call us on 0800 073 8801 or click here for more contact methods.
+Whether you want to discuss your unique circumstances with a legal advisor or begin your no win no fee claim today, call us on 0800 073 8801 or click here for more contact methods.

 For more information about accidents at Norwich airport, please continue reading.